Bernie Sanders on Small Business and Entrepreneurship

 Why should we provide low-interest loans and other support to small businesses?

-Small businesses take out loans so that they can improve and grow their businesses.
-Low interest rates on these loans can help businesses pay them back quickly while maintaining good cash flow, expanding the overall domestic economy, and creating more jobs.
+Small businesses take out loans to improve and grow their businesses.
+With low interest rates on these loans, businesses can pay them back quickly while maintaining good cash flow, expanding the overall domestic economy, and creating more jobs.

 Why aren’t there enough loans available to small businesses?